Aerial view of industrial wastewater treatment facility with multiple circular tanks and pipes.

 Read on to find out more about aerobic and anaerobic treatment technologies, origins, differences, advantages and disadvantages, and much more.

-Brief History Of Aerobic And Anaerobic Treatment
+Brief History of Aerobic and Anaerobic Treatment

 Aerobic treatment of wastewater began to be used more than 100 years ago, back in the 1890s.

-The trials were first conducted in the UK and then in the US.
 An aerobic system based on the principle of the activated sludge process was first studied by scientists around 1914.

 As for anaerobic wastewater treatment, the sludge digestion process came into existence at the end of the 19th century in the UK.
-Around 1927, the first heated tank unit was established in Germany.

 Today, both aerobic and anaerobic treatments have evolved, gained recognition, and are used for different purposes.